SerifAndSemaphore/go-serverless-list/README.md

 [go-lambda](https://github.com/xlab/go-lambda) - A CLI tool for deploying Go in AWS Lambda

+[ginger](https://github.com/ysugimoto/ginger) - A tool to create, deploy and invoke Go functions

 ## Snippets

 [AWS Lambda Binary](https://www.npmjs.com/package/aws-lambda-binary) - Run any compiled binary on AWS Lambda over standard input and output for maximum flexibility.
 5 lines of code to get started with your lambda.